County of Conviction: Los Angeles

 Released: February 3, 2003

-Jason Kindle was convicted for the 1999 armed robbery of a Los Angeles Office Depot.
-Kindle, who at the time was a janitor at the Office Depot, was accused of the robbery and convicted, mainly because of a laundry list of store cleaning instructions found in his home.
-Police and the district attorney believed it was a robbery to-do list, when in fact it contained notes Kindle took during a training course with Cover-All Cleaning, his employer.
+Jason Kindle was convicted for the 1999 armed robbery of an Office Depot in Los Angeles.
+At the time, Jason was employed by a janitorial service through which he worked at the Office Depot two days a week.
+Jason was accused of the robbery and convicted mainly because of a list of store cleaning instructions found in his home.
+Police and the district attorney erroneously believed it was a robbery to-do list, when in fact it contained notes Jason took during a training course with his employer.

-Kindle’s conviction was also based on inaccurate voice recognition testimony.
-As the California Innocence Project, working with a local Los Angeles attorney, reexamined the evidence presented at trial, they discovered a videotape of the robbery that definitively proved that the actual perpetrator was 6 feet 6 inches-Kindle is a head shorter at 6 feet.
-The charges were ultimately dismissed because of this new evidence, and Kindle was released.
+Jason’s conviction was also based on inaccurate voice recognition testimony.
+As the California Innocence Project, working with a local Los Angeles attorney, reexamined the evidence presented at trial, we discovered a videotape of the robbery that definitively proved that the actual perpetrator was 6 feet 6 inches tall; Jason is a head shorter at 6 feet.
+The charges were ultimately dismissed because of this new evidence, and Jason Kindle was released.